whiletrue-industries/speculatron/README.md

 ## Creating your own

-This repo is intended for you to fork and modify based on your needs.
+This repo is intended for you to copy and modify based on your needs.

+If you want to create an instance (or several instances) of this repo under the same account, you can use the "Create repo from template" option to 'copy' the repo.
+In this case, to get upstream updates go to the Actions tab and run the `Fetch Latest Version (use carefully)` workflow.

+Choose a name for your code repository like `<my-repo>` (for example).
+In the the `package.json` file replace the word `speculatron` with your repository name `<my-repo>` (for example).

+### Configuration File

-It contains a simple configuration file, which, after modifying, can be used to create a new instance of the app.
+The code contains a simple configuration file, which, after modifying, can be used to create a new instance of the app.
 The site is automatically built and deployed using GitHub Pages - all you need to do is connect it with your credentials and you're good to go.

-If you want to create multiple instances of this repo under the same account, you can use the "Create repo from template" option to 'copy' the repo instead of forking it.
-In this case, getting upstream updates is more tricky - please consult the [CHANGLELOG](patches/CHANGELOG) file for more information.

-### Configuration File

 The main configuration file is `CONFIGURATION.ts`.